Gabriel Moreno Player Props: Diamondbacks vs. Brewers

 - Moreno has eight doubles, two home runs and 12 walks while hitting .267.

+- Moreno has picked up a hit in 57.1% of his 56 games this year, with more than one hit in 25.0% of them.

-- In 56 games played this season, he has gone deep in only two of them.
+- In 56 games played this year, he has hit a homer in only two of them.

-- Moreno has driven in a run in 18 games this year (32.1%), including four games with more than one RBI (7.1%).
+- Moreno has had an RBI in 18 games this year (32.1%), including four multi-RBI outings (7.1%).
 He has also driven home three or more of his team's runs in two contests.

-- In 12 of 56 games this year, he has scored, including multiple runs once.
+- In 12 of 56 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.